mjperrone/dot_files/README.md

 The structure of my dotfiles is roughly as follows:

-* .vim/ has my vim plugins
-* .vimrc is my vim config file
+* .vimrc is my vim config file(includes plugins with vundle)
 * .bashrc sources all the other bash config files and handles things related to PATH variables, the PS1 prompt, and some general bash config stuff
-* .bash_aliases has a bunch of my personal aliases
+* .bash_aliases has a bunch of my aliases
-* .bash_functions has a bunch of my personal functions
+* .bash_functions has a bunch of my functions
 * python_helpers/ has a few python scripts that are useful to pretend are bash commands
 * .bash_secrets is being ignored by git, because it has secret things like server locations/passwords/access keys for work and play, depending on the machine.
 * .git_functions are bash functions that relate to git specifically
-* .inputrc literally just sets tab autocompletion to case insensitive
+* .inputrc is the readline init file
-* completion/ has the auto completion scripts for various commands
+* completion/ has the auto completion scripts for git, ssh, ...
-* setup/ contains the scripts to set up all the config files, and to remove them.
+* setup/ contains the scripts to set up all the config files for a new machine, and to remove them.
 * .pranks has a bunch of useless fun stuff with which one can mess with people

-A lot of credit to <a href=http://learnvimscriptthehardway.stevelosh.com/>Steve Losh</a>,<a href=http://dailyvim.blogspot.com/>DailyVim</a>, <https://github.com/revans/bash-it>,<https://github.com/linduxed/dotfiles>, <a href=http://www.linkedin.com/in/vinaysethmohta>Vinay Seth Mohta</a>, <a href=https://github.com/GeorgeErickson/dotfiles>George Erickson</a>, <a href=http://www.youtube.com/watch?v=aHm36-na4-4>Damian Conway</a>, <a href=https://github.com/Ziphilt/dotfiles>Cal Stepanian</a>, <a href=https://github.com/justinmk/config/>Justinmk(holy...)</a>, <a href=http://bilalquadri.com/blog/2014/03/02/harmonizing-with-vi-nature/>Bilal Quadri</a> and numerous other people slowly throughout this journey.
+Some of the places/people from which I've stolen ideas:<a href=http://learnvimscriptthehardway.stevelosh.com/>Steve Losh</a>,<a href=http://dailyvim.blogspot.com/>DailyVim</a>, <https://github.com/revans/bash-it>,<https://github.com/linduxed/dotfiles>, <a href=http://www.linkedin.com/in/vinaysethmohta>Vinay Seth Mohta</a>, <a href=https://github.com/GeorgeErickson/dotfiles>George Erickson</a>, <a href=http://www.youtube.com/watch?v=aHm36-na4-4>Damian Conway</a>, <a href=https://github.com/Ziphilt/dotfiles>Cal Stepanian</a>, <a href=https://github.com/justinmk/config/>Justinmk(holy...)</a>, <a href=http://bilalquadri.com/blog/2014/03/02/harmonizing-with-vi-nature/>Bilal Quadri</a> and numerous other people slowly throughout this journey.

 todo